-For now though I am grateful for the opportunity to add this extra ingredient to my lemonade.
+I was so grateful for the opportunity to add this extra ingredient to my lemonade.

-I’m feeling optimistic it will make a difference and I’m trusting our Government will eventually do the right thing, and make the changes necessary to legislation to make it affordable for approved patients.
+I was feeling optimistic it would make a difference and trusting our Government will eventually do the right thing, and make the changes necessary to legislation to make it affordable for approved patients.

 How’s Your Lemonade Tasting?

 If you feel like the lemons are being fired at you from every direction, take a break.
 Breathe.
 Cancel all activities.
 Make some time to just sit for a while.

 Once you’ve done that, it’s time to make some lemonade.